kozyraki/redis-benchmarks-ui/README.md

 ### API

-As well as providing a web-based GUI for running redis-benchmark this app also provides an API endpoint for executing a benchmark and receiving the results as a JSON response.
+As well as providing a web-based GUI for running redis-benchmark this app also provides a couple of useful RESTful endpoints.

-To use the API send a `POST` request to the app at `/api/redis-benchmark`.
+ ####`POST /api/redis-benchmark`

+Executes a benchmark and returns the results in JSON format.
 You will need to supply the details of the Redis instance to benchmark in the body of the request.
 The `host` option is required, and the rest of the values will use default values if no value is given.

 Here's an example: